magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 nil
 ```

-and then experimenting with it
+and then experimenting with it, by starting again from an happy path

 ```clj
 cljs.user> (let [field :quantity